This article is a response to GotQuestions.org’s article “Are There Any Black People Mentioned In The Bible?“

 Zipporah Was Not A Cushite

-Here we find a huge error due to lack of research.
+Here we find a another error.
 Zipporah is a Midianite descendant of Abraham and his third wife Keturah (Exodus 2:15-22).
-Since Midianites descend from Abraham and Cushites descend from Ham, there is no way Zipporah was a Cushite.
-Moses took a second wife and she was black.
+Since Midianites descend from Abraham and Cushites descend from Ham, it is not possible that Zipporah was a Cushite.
+This discrepancy indicates that Moses likely took a second wife and she was the Cushite.

 Ethiopians and Hebrews